Posted by: Heather Shy on May 3, 2019 at 8:00 am

 It’s our very firm advice that businesses of all sizes, including small businesses, start planning now to upgrade from Windows 7.

-Why are we telling you about Windows 7 end-of-life now, when it’s still more than a year away?
+Why are we telling you about Windows 7 end-of-life now, when it’s still several months away?

 While stats vary by web site, according to NetMarketShare.com, Window 7 still has higher market share than Windows 10 and Windows 8.1 combined.